jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### EAP-MSCHAPv2

-If using EAP-MSCHAPv2 as an inner method, the EAP-FAST-MSCHAPv2 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used.
+If using EAP-MSCHAPv2 [KAMATH] as an inner method, the EAP-FAST-MSCHAPv2 variant defined in Section 3.2.3 of {{RFC5422}} MUST be used.

 The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the